Tight quasi-universality of Reeb graph distances

 Indeed, a certain loss of information is inherent and even desired for most signatures; in fact, a key strength of topological signatures is their invariance to reparametrizations or isometries of the input data, independent of the metric used to distinguish non-isomorphic signatures.
 Thus, given any signature map defined on some metric space of possible data, such as the space of real-valued functions on a fixed domain with the uniform metric, one stable distance is considered more discriminative than another if it assigns larger or equal distances to all possible pairs of signatures.
-For example, the functional distortion distance is an upper bound for the interleaving distance and thus more discriminative in that sense; in fact, the two distances are bi-Lipschitz (strongly) equivalent~\cite{bauer_strong_eq}.
-One may now ask for the most discriminative among all stable distances, assigning the largest possible distance.
-This can be expressed by the universal property of a quotient object, which is why it is also called a \emph{universal distance}.
-Perhaps surprisingly, neither the interleaving distance nor the functional distortion distance are universal, while the Reeb graph edit distance turns out to be universal \cite{bauer_edit}.
+For example, the functional distortion distance is an upper bound for the interleaving distance and thus more discriminative in that sense.
+The opposite relation holds up to a constant, as the two distances are bi-Lipschitz equivalent~\cite{bauer_strong_eq}.
+One may now ask if a given distance is \emph{universal}, meaning that it is both stable and an upper bound for all stable distances, and thus the most discriminative among all stable distances.
+This can be expressed by the universal property of a quotient metric \cite{MR2585803,scoccola2020locally}, giving rise to the name `universal'.
+Since there is only one such distance, we refer to it as \emph{the} universal distance.
+Perhaps surprisingly, neither the interleaving distance nor the functional distortion distance is universal, while the \emph{Reeb graph edit distance} \cite{bauer_edit} turns out to be universal.